2021 Hurricane Season Update

-The 2020 hurricane season began June 1, and the college administration has made preparations for potential storms and storm surges/flooding.
-All college employees are encouraged to take a moment to review their campus and department severe-weather policies and plans and go over the pertinent information with students.
-Both employees and students should also review their personal emergency weather plans.
+The 2021 hurricane season began June 1, and college administration has made preparations for potential storms and storm surges/flooding.
+All college employees are encouraged to take a moment to update their department employee phone numbers.
+Both employees and students should ensure they have up-to-date emergency contact information in Web Services.
+Most importantly, employees and students should also review their personal emergency weather plans.

-NOAA’s Climate Prediction Center is forecasting a likely range of 13 to 19 named storms (winds of 39 m.p.h. or higher), of which six to 10 could become hurricanes (winds of 74 m.p.h. or higher), including 3 to 6 major hurricanes (category 3, 4 or 5; with winds of 111 m.p.h. or higher).
+For 2021, a likely range of 13 to 20 named storms (winds of 39 mph or higher), of which six to 10 could become hurricanes (winds of 74 mph or higher), including three to five major hurricanes (category 3, 4 or 5, with winds of 111 mph or higher) is expected.
 NOAA provides these ranges with a 70 percent confidence.

 The MGCCC administration wants to remain prepared for any eventuality as there is always a possibility of a storm striking the Mississippi Gulf Coast.